-Wilfrid Laurier University is a leading Canadian university that excels at educating with purpose.
+Wilfrid Laurier University is a leading Canadian university that excels at academic excellence.
 Its holistic approach to learning integrates innovative programming with hands-on experience outside the classroom.
-Students gain both the knowledge and skills needed to succeed in the real world and the inspiration to make their mark.
+Students gain both the knowledge and skills needed to succeed in the future and the inspiration to make their mark.

 Laurier has been ranked #1 in student satisfaction for the past four years thanks in no small part to its unique community-centred culture.
 From day one, students feel welcomed and find their place in the many faculties, clubs, teams and associations Laurier has to offer.
 Students build supportive and collaborative relationships with faculty and staff as well as lasting connections in the communities they live, learn and work in, and in the global community.
 After graduation, thousands of engaged alumni carry the Laurier legacy throughout the world.

 Through its community of researchers, leaders and educators, Laurier has built a reputation as a world-class institution known for its academic excellence – knowledge that serves society, creates connections and has a lasting impact.
 Laurier specializes in arts and social sciences, business and economics, music, science, social work, education and theology.
 The university has campuses in Waterloo and Brantford and locations in Kitchener, Toronto and Chongqing, China, a research office in Yellowknife, and a future location in Milton, Ontario.
 Laurier was established as the Evangelical Lutheran Seminary of Canada in 1911 and remains the home of the affiliated Martin Luther University College (formerly Waterloo Lutheran Seminary).